 I gulped and nodded.
 Turned out I was missing more memories than I realized.
 When, and why, would I ever have agreed to be co-executioner of ten men?

-I didn’t move the lightblade as it fell upon the man’s neck.
-Or maybe I did?
+The lightblade fell onto the man’s neck.
+I wasn’t sure if I’d swung it, or if the executioner had.
 It happened so fast.
 To the fiery beam, flesh is as thin as air.
 There wasn’t even a noise as it cut through.
 Or perhaps I was too horrified to have heard it.

-The man’s head rolled at our feet, eyes wide open.
-Blood bubbled and spurted off his neck.
-The stench of lightblade-burnt flesh was somehow sweet, like a pastry of death.
+The man’s head rolled to our feet, eyes wide open.
+Blood bubbled and spurted off his neck, as the lightblade hadn’t cauterized much of the wound.
+The stench of lightblade-burnt flesh reminded me of burning molasses.
 The headless body remained kneeling until the executioner kicked it into a lying position.

-That’s when it really hit me: this wasn’t even my first execution.
+Hearing the body thwack against the ground, that was when it all came back to me: this wasn’t even my first execution.

 I remembered him.
 The first person I killed.
+The man whose blood I’d washed off my hands before I fell asleep yesterday.
 I remembered Vir.

-I wasn’t on shift when his conduction overflowed and burned the Big Beast.
+I hadn’t been on shift when his conduction overflowed and burned the Big Beast.
 But I was watching from outside.
 I watched when the police seized him for damaging the most important machine in the camp.

-And then, after they took him, after I fabricated his treason, just to prove my devotion, I swore an oath that I would execute him with my own hand.
-And the next nine men who’d dare defy the Emperor, as if making a mistake or being unable to conduct or smuggling was some kind of unforgivable sin and not flaws all of us suffered from.
+And then, after they seized him, after I fabricated his treason, just to prove my devotion, I swore an oath that I would execute him with my own hand.
+And the next nine men who’d dare defy the Emperor, as if making a mistake or being unable to conduct or smuggling cigars was an unforgivable sin and not flaws we all suffered from.